Disordered Eating in Type 1 Diabetes

 Disordered eating is common in young people with type 1 diabetes and can persist into adulthood.
 It is estimated to occur in 30-40% of females and 10% of males.
-Clinical eating disorders are also twice as common in girls with type 1 diabetes than their peers, with binge eating disorders, otherspecified feeding and eating disorders and bulimia nervosa the most common types.
+Furthermore, clinical eating disorders are also twice as common in girls with type 1 diabetes than their peers.
+With binge eating disorders, other specified feeding and eating disorders and bulimia nervosa the most common types.
 Anorexia Nervosa is also seen but prevalence rates are similar to the general population.

 It is very important that health providers looking after young people with T1DM are aware of the signs and symptoms of disordered eating.
 There are many potential indicators which include behavioural and psychosocial signs, diabetes management signs and medical indicators.
 Disordered eating needs to be identified and addressed early so thoughts and behaviours do not become entrenched.

-Listen to the podcast on Diabulimia here – Katie Allison, accredited practicing dietitian at Diabetes NSW & ACT and Dr Lisa Robins, clinical physiologist discuss diabulimia – the intentional misuse of insulin for people living with type 1 diabetes for weight control.
+Click here to listen to our Diabulimia podcast.
+Kate Alison, accredited practicing dietitian and Dr Lisa Robins, clinical physiologist discuss diabulimia – the intentional misuse of insulin for people living with type 1 diabetes for weight control.